 What can a beneficiary do if the executors refuse to disclose a copy of the Will?

 Strictly speaking, disclosing the Will to the beneficiaries is optional if probate is not required.
 However, in this situation, somebody who knows or believes they are a beneficiary can formally request a copy from the executors in writing.
 Should the executors ignore or refuse their request, the beneficiary can apply to the court for an order compelling the executors to apply for probate.
 Doing so will make the Will public.
-But, a beneficiary should exercise caution before taking this step.
-That is because applying to the court can prove expensive, and there is no guarantee that the court will make the order requested.
+However, a beneficiary should exercise caution before taking this step because applying to the court can prove expensive, and there is no guarantee that the court will make the order requested.

 Can a solicitor provide a copy of a Will to an attorney of an incapacitated beneficiary?